Dararara/Computer-Network-Notebook/CH1/Chapter1.md

 ### 1.3.2 Circuit Switching
 There are two fundamental approaches to moving data through a network of links and switches: circuit switching and packet switching.
 In circuit switching, the network establishes a dedicated end-to-end connection between the two hosts.
 Once the circuit established, it reserves a constant transmission rate in the network's links.
-The sendercan transfer data to the receiver  at the guaranteed constant rate.
+The sender can transfer data to the receiver  at the guaranteed constant rate.

 #### Multiplexing in Circuit-Switched Networks
 A circuit in a link is implemented with either frequency-division multiplexing(FDM) or time-division multiplexing(TDM).